 Schedule and Take a Road Test

-Effective February 7, 2022: If you're applying for a CDL for the first time or adding a Hazmat, Passenger, or School Bus endorsement for the first time, you must complete entry-level driver training (ELDT) prior to taking a CDL road test.
-Hazmat ELDT is required prior to taking the Hazardous Materials knowledge test.
+Effective February 7, 2022: If you are applying for a CDL for the first time or adding a Hazmat, Passenger, or School Bus endorsement for the first time, you must complete entry-level driver training (ELDT) before taking a CDL road test.
+Hazmat ELDT is required before taking the Hazardous Materials knowledge test.
 The training provider must be registered on the FMCSA Training Provider Registry.
 Go to the Entry Level Driver Training (ELDT) FAQ for more information about the ELDT requirement.

 Step 1: Prepare for Your Test

 Before you take your road test, you will need to prepare by

 - passing the written permit test and getting your New York State Learner Permit

 - completing a 5-Hour Pre-licensing Course or a high school or college Driver Education Course